Saturday, 6 February 2016

 8. “Work the Pose” – Once you get your subject or subjects into a flattering and good looking pose, work the pose by shooting it from different angles and perspectives and even asking your subject to look different ways – the result will be a variety of slightly different looks and viewpoints that you can then pick your very favorites from.

-A completely different looking shot despite using same lens and couple in same pose by adjusting angle & composition
+A completely different looking shot despite using same lens and couple in same pose by adjusting angle & compositionhow to photograph people photography tutorials

 9. Be Mindful of Extreme Angles – Angles, when used effectively can work to your benefit, however, be careful of angles that aren’t flattering for your subject.
 For example, a ultra low angle looking up towards your subject may look interesting and creative but low angles often are not flattering to your subject.